whatl3y/linr/README.md

 # linr

-Create and refresh a terminal line chart from data fetched via HTTP request.
-As of today this utility requires that the HTTP endpoint either returns a plain text numerical value only or a JSON object with the value nested inside the JSON.
-For JSON responses, see the **`JSON data key`** parameter.
+Create real-time terminal line charts from HTTP data using .
+As of today this utility requires the HTTP endpoint either returns a plain numerical value or a JSON object with the desired value nested in it.
+For JSON responses, see the **`JSON data key`** parameter and [Usage/Examples](#usageexamples) below.

 NOTE: linr continues to make HTTP requests to the endpoint specified in the **`url`** argument until you decide to stop (Ctrl+C).
 We use exponential backoff in the event that the endpoint is rate limiting, but if it's an API that has quotas per IP address or authenticated via an API key, this utility will go against those quotas.